 • You must wear a face covering on the stairs and on the way through the servery.
 Only remove your face covering when you are seated in the Hall with your food.

 • You must follow the one-way system and comply with direction from the Hall staff about where to sit.
 Perspex screens will continue to be used to separate different groups of diners.

 • No pre-payment is required, payment will be cashless at the till as usual.

 If you don’t want to eat in Hall, take-away is available at all mealtimes.

-The JCR and MCR* are each open for use by students, including students not resident in College accommodation, but students are expected to ensure that there is no household mixing, that the maximum capacity of each venue is never exceeded and the University face covering policy applies in all inside spaces.
+The JCR and MCR are each open for use by students, including students not resident in College accommodation, but students are expected to ensure that the maximum capacity of each venue is never exceeded.
 The JCR and MCR are open from 11am – 10pm each day.
 The opening time of 11am has been set in order to allow sufficient time for daily cleaning routines.